Brazil Tax Reform 2026: What Changes on Invoices AP Teams Receive

 Validation Across Two Tax Regimes

-Cross-referencing old versus new tax amounts on the same invoice adds a reconciliation layer that did not previously exist.
-A purchase that formerly required checking ICMS, PIS, and COFINS calculations now requires checking those same taxes plus IBS and CBS, confirming that the combined tax burden aligns with what the supplier's NF-e reports.
-Discrepancies in either system can trigger compliance flags.
+Because rates change annually (CBS starts at 0.9% in 2026, ICMS begins declining in 2029), validation logic must check calculations under both old and new tax rules for each calendar year.
+Cross-referencing old versus new tax amounts on the same invoice adds a reconciliation layer that did not previously exist: each purchase now requires checking legacy taxes plus IBS and CBS, confirming that the combined tax burden aligns with the supplier's NF-e.
+Discrepancies in either system can trigger compliance flags, making systematic invoice validation essential throughout the transition.

 SPED and EFD Reporting Obligations